 Emotional abuse is a covert, dehumanizing, psychological and spiritual re-framing of reality that causes deep damage to the core of a person.
 Survivors of emotional abuse often struggle with depression, complex-post-traumatic-stress-disorder, muscular pain, vascular problems, brain fog, sleep disorders, and more.
 As long as you continue to live in the poisonous atmosphere of covert emotional abuse, you may wrestle with the ability to breathe the clean air of Truth and find the freedom and joy of living as the person God created you to be.
 Here are seven steps to getting out of your emotionally abusive marriage so you can find hope and healing.

 I have personal experience walking through this process of healing, and looking back, I think it’s much like going from a caterpillar to a butterfly.
 So let’s take that analogy and look at each part of this process briefly, and you decide which phase you think you might be in.
 Please keep in mind that these phases may overlap a little or a lot depending on different factors.

-(The caterpillar is hidden inside a tiny egg.)
+The caterpillar is hidden inside a tiny egg.

 You are in denial.
 You may know there is something horribly wrong, but you don’t have a category for what it could be.
 One day you think your relationship is fine and normal (and you want that so much), and the next day something happens that sends you reeling from the painful reality that your relationship is the most confusing and hurtful thing in your life, and that just can’t be “normal” or “fine” at all.

 The bottom line is this: the Word of God functions rightly in ALL circumstances.
 Not just ideal ones.
-So if something is “off” – it’s not the Bible.
+So if something is off, it’s not the Bible.
 It’s the biased interpretation or spin that groups put on it.
 But that’s a topic for another day.

 Let’s talk about what happens when the greatness of your pain no longer allows denial to be an option.

-(The caterpillar is born!)
+The caterpillar is born!

 This phase is like jumping into an icy cold lake in the spring right after the ice has just thawed.
 It’s shocking.
 Hurts like crazy.
 It’s a known fact that denial is one of the ways our bodies are able to absorb the initial shock of a traumatic event.

 I remember the dawning realization that I was in a destructive relationship that was quite literally killing me from the inside out.
 I wanted to believe I had married a good person.
 Someone who loved me.
 Someone who respected me and cared for my feelings.
 I wanted to believe we had a healthy family.
 A happy family.
 This was all I had ever wanted in life.

-(The caterpillar eats and eats and eats!)
+The caterpillar eats and eats and eats!

 In this phase, you begin to learn everything you can about your experience.
 Just like a baby caterpillar eats continuously and grows daily, shedding her old skin to accommodate her new growth, so you learn and grow, shedding old belief systems that kept you deceived and trapped.

-(The caterpillar goes into a chrysalis and begins transforming.)
+The caterpillar goes into a chrysalis and begins transforming.

 However, now that you are beginning to see things for what they really are, it dawns on you that you will need to do something with this new understanding.
 It means that life cannot go on as it always has.

 You are also realizing the relationship was a farce.
 Your spouse didn’t love you.
 The relationship wasn’t what you dreamed it could be.
 The hopes you had were never realized.
 The wall you kept hitting was real, and you now know it is never going anywhere.

 You are now convinced that your attempts to make a difference in your relationship never worked, and to think they will work at some point in the future is insane.
 You were living in a dead marriage where the vows were broken long ago, and now you will feel the full impact of that loss.

 Give yourself the time and compassion you need to get through this part of healing and choose to ignore those who are unsupportive and don’t get it.
 They will only keep you from doing the hard work that lies ahead.

 But I made it through!
 Eventually, I came out on the other side a whole, intact person who is no longer stuck in the pain of the past, but who is looking forward to the future.
 It just took time.

 This is a dark, quiet stage where there seems to be no movement forward from the outside.
 It takes a long time and feels suffocating.
 It’s cramped, and everything in you is undergoing major changes in how you think, feel, and what you believe.

 The caterpillar is no longer a caterpillar.
 She is now a completely different creature altogether—a beautiful butterfly with the capability of doing things she could never do before.
 But first, she needs to shed the remnants of her old life in order to be free to move into all her potential.

 While she struggles, blood is pumping into her wings, prepping them for their future flight.
 This takes time and effort, and others should not interfere with this process, though they may try to circumvent things by trying to control you as well as the process.

 It’s where you take all the things you’ve learned and integrated into your life, and you bring it all to bear on this last effort to break free.
 Your old life struggles to keep you trapped.

 Sadly, this usually works in the man’s favor.
 Be strong!
 Just because people believe lies doesn’t make them true.
 Healthy, respectful people will come to you to find out about your life—not just listen to your abusive spouse and his allies, buying their juicy gossip.

 It hurts.
 It requires much of you, but remember that in this stage, you are a new creature.
 God has given you the power and desire to do it.
 To fulfill your destiny and the purpose for which He created you.
 Satan can no longer destroy you through your spouse or your religious community.

 Rebuild Faith and Friendships

-(The butterfly’s wings dry and stretch out.)
+The butterfly’s wings dry and stretch out.

 Once you reach this phase, you have passed through an almost unbearable crucible that has likely caused extreme pain for many, many years.
 Your life has been shattered in a million pieces, and you need a break.
 You need to rest and consider.